Asqatasun/Asqatasun/Create-a-rule-:-Getting-started.md

 ```
 This test will return PASSED when no `iframe` has been found on the page, FAILED instead, producing the internationalisable message "IframeDetected" for each occurence found on the page.
 Thus, each occurence will be rendered in the  Tanaguru web-app interface with its line number, and snippet of html source representing the element.

+##Selection and Check rule
+Detection is great, but a bit limited.
+To perform checks on selected elements, implement a class that extends the `AbstractPageRuleWithSelectorAndCheckerImplementation` abstract class.
 Let's say that you want to check that all the links (`a` tags) of a page have a `title` attribute.
 Here is what your class would look like :

 ```java